Mast (film): Plot

 Things take a turn for the worse when Mr. Mathur is taken into custody for allegedly housing the "kidnapped" Malika.
 The police beat Kittu for information.
-Malika turns herself in to save them, and she tells the cops that Kittu rescued her and that her uncle is the one who has ill-treated her.
-The police then take her uncle into custody and whack him.
+Malika gains the courage to turn herself in so that she can save them, and she tells the cops that Kittu rescued her and that her uncle is the one who has ill-treated her.
+The police then take her uncle into custody and whack him before ordering him to leave her alone forever.

 Malika then returns home, leaving Kittu to his life with his family and Nisha believing that they are in love.
 Kittu returns home as well and is devastated that she left him without an explanation or goodbye.
 They visit her on set one day to see that she has returned to her old life, uncle-free, but this meeting is an uncomfortable one.
 Through her awkward goodbye, Kittu then realizes that she believes that Kittu is going to marry Nisha.

 After this realization, he then runs to Malika's dressing room from the cab to tell her of his love and the fact that she has assumed wrong.
 They have a heartfelt conversation of love and life, and Malika goes on to explain that she thinks that Nisha and Kittu have a love that she cannot come between.
 She then asks him not to see her anymore and he runs to Nisha to tell her of this belief.
-After hearing this, Nisha explains the situation that she loves Kittu, but Kittu has always been in love with Malika.
-Malika and Kittu embrace to express their love.
+After hearing this, Nisha explains the situation that she loves Kittu, but Kittu has always been in love with Malika at which Malika and Kittu embrace.

-The closing scene shows that they get married and everyone in the story was there, including his coworkers from the cafe and the taxi driver.
-The wicked uncle is nowhere to be seen.
+The closing scene shows that they get married and everyone who supported both of them in the story are present, including his coworkers from the cafe and the taxi driver.